trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   match by making `OllamaEmbeddingsLive` effectful and mapping config/load failures to `EmbeddingsError`.
 The `JSON.stringify` count increased by one because the new layer test uses a JSON response fixture.
+- The text completion provider stream helper slice removed all provider-local `Stream.unfold` pull loops, dropped the `while (` count from 9 to 3, and removed the Mistral `content as string` assertion.
+The only remaining text-completion `iterator.next` match is the `toAsyncGenerator` compatibility adapter that exposes Effect streams through the public `AsyncGenerator<LlmChunk>` provider contract.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.